 17.10 The level of design used and pressure cover will be assessed and the assumptions stated in the Transmission Planning Code.
 From time to time the value will be externally assessed and any recommendations considered for inclusion.”

-6.7.1 The Flow Margin
+Flow margin

+As usage of the NTS has developed, the significant variation in within day supply and demand flows requires explicit planning.
+The magnitude to which the flow margin provides allowance for this level of variation and the associated uncertainties is less clear.
+Following an investigation into the suitability of the flow margin, we assume a flow margin of 0% and use specific locational pressure cover.
+This gives us an improved means of ensuring that the NTS has sufficient resilience to cope with such operational uncertainties such as large supply losses, unforeseen increases in demand and compressor trips.

-Historically the flow margin was used to account for unforeseeable within-day flow variations and other operational uncertainties on the NTS.
-The flow margin was composed of two separate components referred to as the transient and transmission components.
+Historically, the flow margin was used to account for unforeseeable within-day flow variations and other operational uncertainties on the NTS.
+The flow margin is composed of two separate components referred to as the transient and transmission components.

 The transient component encompassed compressor trips, demand forecasting errors, suppliers’ alerts (losses), supply variation away from the assumed steady 24-hour rate and operational state changes.